ray-project/ray/doc/source/ray-core/miscellaneous.rst

 push its local available resource to GCS and GCS will broadcast it to all the raylet periodically.
 The time complexity is O(N^2).
 In a large Ray cluster, this is going to be an issue, since most of the time is spent on broadcasting the resources.
-There are several OS environments we can use to tune this:
+There are several settings we can use to tune this:

 - `RAY_resource_broadcast_batch_size` The maximum number of nodes in a single request sent by GCS, by default 512.